oniani/lr/README.md

 # lr

-Linear Regression From Scratch in Rust
+Linear Regression from scratch in Rust.

 ## Dependencies